Brian-Magnuson/nico/docs/compiler/code_style.md

 It is not a strict guideline; we recognize that exceptions may occur.
 Exceptions will be considered on a case-by-case basis.

+As this project was originally built for fun, many of the existing styles are a reflection of how I like to write my code.
+This document represents my best attempt at formalizing those styles into a coherent set of guidelines.
+If this project becomes more widely used in the future, these guidelines may be revisited and updated for a higher level of strictness.

+## C++ Version

+Use C++ features up to and including `C++20`.
+This may change in the future.

 ## File Naming

 When creating new files, please follow these naming conventions: